JordanL2/ModularCalculator/README.md

 * Ability to alter operator symbols as feature options
 * Ability to rename functions as feature options
 * Should bitwise not operator only allow positive integers, and throw error if something else?
-* Should '? :' operator be renamed 'then else'?
-To be consistent with other boolean operators.
 * Should default string quote char be " ?

 ## Functions